-Our board of directors currently consists of eight members but will be increased to nine members effective upon the closing of this offering.
+Our board of directors currently consists of eight members.
 The authorized number of directors may be changed by resolution of our board of directors.
 Vacancies on our board of directors can be filled by resolution of our board of directors.
 Currently, our directors are elected annually to serve until the next annual meeting of stockholders, until their successors are duly elected and qualified or until their earlier death, resignation, disqualification or removal.
 Upon the completion of this offering, our board of directors will be divided into three classes, each serving staggered, three-year terms.